ProtoSharkk/RatStabber/README.md

 # RatStabber

-### Alright here's the vision
+### Alright, Here's the Basic Vision:

-- Player moves around, camera follows player
+- The Player (Teo) moves around an infinite field with the camera following the player
 - Enemies are rat bots
-    - All have melee attacks
+    - All deal damage upon contact
-    - Some can throw guns
+    - Some can throw guns (movement slower)
-    - Some can actually fire guns (they are slower)
+    - Some can fire the guns (they are even slower)
-    - Fast fuckers
+    - Fast fuckers (less damage)
     - Minecraft creeper rats (explode)
-    -

 - You are defending the real rat
-    - The rat is the one that canonically gives you a powerup at the end of each wave.
+    - The rat is the one that canonically gives you a power-up at the end of each wave.
 - You attack with a sword
     - Damage scales with speed
-    -

 - Faithful to the original game, you get a new powerup every wave
     - More health
     - More base damage